| |

 Outdoor Wedding Photography Lighting Tips

-Use a reflector to fill in the shadows caused by direct sunlight.
-Reflectors will bounce light up on to the face of your subject thus allowing you to shoot into the sun.
+• Use a reflector to fill in the shadows caused by direct sunlight.
+Reflectors will bounce light up on to the face of your subject thus allowing you to shoot into the sun if need be.

 Watch out for the sun reflecting off the water if you’re taking pictures at a beach, lake or any body of water.